hushmirror/anonsets/README.md

 # Anonymity Sets Of Privacy Coins

-This repo contains a whitepaper about the Anonymity Sets of Privacy coins, in particular of Zcash Protocol coins, where they are specifically called Shieled Pools.
+This repo contains a whitepaper about the Anonymity Sets of Privacy coins, in particular of Zcash Protocol coins, where they are specifically called Shielded Pools.

 # Definition of Anonymity Set (anonset)